Xeverous/the_website/notes/faq.md

 Yes, as much as this (and many other questions in this FAQ) are fake.
 They are "fake" as they have never actually been asked but I predicted some would like to read answers to them.
 Plus there are some important aspects that I would like to share in FAQ-style form.

-## If I contribute something to the site, can it have a different license?
+## If I contribute something to the site, can my work have a different license?

-For articles - generally yes.
+Depends what the work is.

+- Editing someone else's articles - no, the license is the will of the author.
+- Your own articles - yes as you are the author.
-For website internal code that builds everything - generally no unless it's compatible with GPL 3.0 or CC-BY-SA 4.0.
+- Website internal code that builds everything:
+    - editing code: same license
+    - new code: must be compatible with GPL 3.0.

+Note that the project uses separate licenses for internal code and article text - the first is GPL 3.0, the latter depends on the author, which in my case will usually be CC-BY-SA 4.0.